aybabtme/blog/source/_posts/2012-12-10-uottawa-at-cusec-in-numbers.markdown

 * We broke the 39 limit!
 DON'T WORRY!
 I'll apply for funding again this Winter (I'm repeating myself).
 Also, I'll confirm the numbers tomorrow when I get to catch everybody's registration at the IEEE office.
-* This will be the biggest delegation uOttawa sends to CUSEC.
+* This will be the biggest delegation uOttawa sent to CUSEC.
 At least as far as I've managed to count back.
 * We're (at the time of writing) way ahead of Waterloo (2nd), and way ahead of all the other campuses as well.
 Whatever it might be worth!